How do you start a private foundation?

 Define the Charitable Purpose

 To qualify as a tax-exempt organization, a foundation must align its purpose with those outlined in Section 501(c)(3) of the Internal Revenue Code.
 This means its purpose should fall into one of the following categories: charitable, religious, educational, scientific, literary, testing for public safety, fostering national or international amateur sports competition, or preventing cruelty to children or animals.
-The foundation has the flexibility to define its purpose either broadly, encompassing a wide range of activities, or narrowly, concentrating on specific causes.
+Foundations have the flexibility to define their mission broadly, allowing for a wide range of activities, or narrowly, focusing on specific causes or initiatives.

 Check Name Availability